mazen-daghari/systemc-opencv-project/README.md

 # systemc-opencv-project
 systemc opencv guide
-Absolutely!
 Let's walk through the entire process of creating a SystemC project that reads an image, applies a black and white filter, applies a custom filter, and displays both the original and processed images using OpenCV.
 This tutorial will cover everything from setting up your environment to writing and running the code.

 Step 1: Setting Up Your Environment
 Install SystemC: